Observation of laser-assisted electron scattering in superfluid helium

-For the applicability of LAES in UEM, the interplay of LAES energy gain/loss and dissipative energy losses as a function of the thickness of the material is a crucial factor.
-We gain insight into the electron transit time through the He shell, as well as the number of dissipative electron--He-atom collisions, by comparing the droplet-size dependence of the LAES spectra to the scattering simulations.
+A crucial factor for the observation of LAES in the condensed phase is the interplay of LAES energy gain/loss and dissipative energy loss as a function of the thickness of the material.
 In the experiment we observe that the LAES energy gain increases continuously over the whole range of investigated droplet sizes ($R_\textrm{d}=32$\,\AA~ to $R_\textrm{d}=340$\,\AA, Figure~\ref{fig:droplet_size}).
-This is in agreement with the simulations, which predict that the mean number of collisions within 25\,fs, increases up to the largest droplets used in the experiment ($R_\textrm{d}=340$\,\AA), most dominantly for higher electron energies.
-Consequently, the average transit time of the observed ensemble is on the order of the laser pulse duration.
-The LAES interaction time is determined by the droplet size in small droplets and by the laser pulse duration in large droplets (Figure~\ref{fig:simulate_electrons}).
+The LAES simulations agree well with this droplet-size dependent increase and predict correspondingly a rise of the median transit-time from 11\,fs ($R_\textrm{d}=32$\,\AA) to 164\,fs ($R_\textrm{d}=340$\,\AA).
+The LAES interaction time is thus determined by the droplet size in small droplets and by the laser pulse duration in large droplets (Figure~\ref{fig:simulate_electrons}).